nyu-systems/gauntlet/README.md

      modules/p4c/build/p4bludgeon --output out.p4 --arch v1model && bin/generate_test_case -i out.p4 -r
 This sequence of commands will first generate a random program, infer expected input and output values, convert them to a test file (in this case, they are stf files) and finally run a full test.
 If the observed output differs from the expected output, the tool will throw  an error.
 The `-r` flag denotes randomization of the input, it is optional.
-To run model-based testing for the Tofino backend, `sudo` will have to be used.
+To run model-based testing for the Tofino back end, `sudo` will have to be used.

      modules/p4c/build/p4bludgeon --output out.p4 --arch tna && sudo -E bin/generate_test_case -i out.p4 -r --arch tna